m1ckr1sk/Powershell-Notes/README.md

 * Enable -psremoting allows machine to be remotely managed.
 Need to be admin.

 ## Scripts
-* use the back tick to escape carriage return and allow multi-line statements
+* Use the back tick to escape carriage return and allow multi-line statements
-* use <# for opening a multi line comment and #> to close multi line comment.
+* Use <# for opening a multi line comment and #> to close multi line comment.
 * Formatting scripts is not enforced in powershell but very important for readability.
 * Use dot sourcing to load scripts containing functions into the session.
 These can then be run into powershell.
   ```